DataDog/documentation/content/en/agent/docker/log.md

 Where `<LOG_CONFIG>` is the log collection configuration you would find inside an integration configuration file.
 [See log collection configuration to learn more][5].

 **Note**: When configuring the `service` value through docker labels, Datadog recommends using unified service tagging as a best practice.
 Unified service tagging ties all Datadog telemetry together, including logs, through the use of three standard tags: `env`, `service`, and `version`.
-To learn how to configure your environment with unified tagging, refer to the dedicated [unified service tagging][6] documentation.
+To learn how to configure your environment with unified tagging, see the [unified service tagging][6] documentation.

 ### Examples